tuist/tuist/projects/docs/versioned_docs/version-1/commands/scaffold.md

 - Create a new feature that follows a given architecture: `tuist scaffold viper --name MyFeature`.
 - Create new projects: `tuist scaffold feature-project --name Home`

 Tuist is not opinionated about the content of your templates, and what you use them for.
-They are only required to be in a specific directory.
+They are only required to be in a specific directory, with a `Template.swift` manifest file that describes it.

 ### Defining a template